nextflow-io/website/content/example4.md

 params.genome = "$baseDir/data/ggal/ggal_1_48850000_49020000.Ggal71.500bpflank.fa"

 /*
- * Creates a channel from the path where the read fiels are located,
+ * Creates a channel from the path where the read files are located,
  * then transforms each file to a pair containing a name prefix and the file itself.
  * Finally assign this channel to a variable named 'reads1' */